 Introduction

 In the field of tropical ecology, a big part is understanding the way tropical forest communities are structured, and what environmental factors influence their dynamics.
 There is quite some information about what and how certain factors influence the structuring and dynamics of the community through modification of aboveground parts of trees (sources!).
-However, the belowground part of the tree has often been neglected, with only a recent increase in information regarding the role of roots on ecosystem processes (Bardgett et al., 2014). probably also other sources can be added For example, Bardgett et al. (2014) saw that roots significantly contribute to the carbon cycle by influencing the input of carbon into the soil(Bardgett et al., 2014).
-Concurrently, their exudates can play a key role in shaping nutrient availability and stability of the soil (more sources?).
+However, the belowground part of the tree has often been neglected, with only a recent increase in information regarding the role of roots on ecosystem processes.
+For example, Bardgett et al. (2014) saw that roots significantly contribute to the carbon cycle by influencing the input of carbon into the soil, with belowground carbon storage being twice as much as in the atmosphere (Schlesinger 1991).
+Concurrently, root exudates can play a key role in shaping nutrient availability and stability of the soil (Bardgett et al., 2014) (more sources?).
 The understanding of root processes and constraints might therefore open a new world of knowledge on ecosystem processing, and therefore also on the structuring and dynamics of tropical forests.

-will.
+Trees will absorb nutrients and water through their roots, a process that subsequently impacts the overall growth of the trees (Craine et al., 2012, might want to add another source).
+The root distribution in the soil can give us information about their ability to take up nutrients and water (Freschet et al., 2021).
 For example, fine roots at surface depths correspond to soil horizons that are rich in nutrients, whereas deeper roots are more linked with increasing the available uptake area of water and nutrients of the tree (source from PA, find somewhere maybe in root bible).

+Understanding the dynamics of water movement in the soil profile is crucial in studying soil-forest interactions, as water availability in the soil plays a pivotal role in supporting plant growth, as emphasized by Guehl (1984).
+The water retention in soil is influenced by factors such as soil depth, texture, and organic matter content, as highlighted by Wall and Heiskanen (2003).
+Schenk and Jackson (2002) indicate that roots decrease strongly with soil depth for all systems globally.
 In addition, soil texture influences hydrologic and biogeochemical processes in forest ecosystems, therefore also likely influencing the capacity of roots to absorb nutrients and water (Silver et al., 2000; Soong et al., 2020).
-ForJamagne, 1977

-The results of Schenk and Jackson (2002) suggests that, on average, at least half of root biomass is found in the upper 30 cm of soil for all systems globally.

-Studies have shown that root biomass decreases with soil depth (Schenk and Jackson 2002).
-Nevertheless, there is some evidence that roots can distribute nutrients in the soil also in the opposite way (Jobaggy jackson).
-Hence, nutrient concentrations can also increase below the first meter, where root depletion is way lower.
-(Richter et al 1994, Jama et al. 1998).
+There are several classification types of soil texture.
+For our work, the French soil texture triangle (Jamagne, 1977) was used.

 Humbel (1978) showed that there is a link between the soil drainage type and root establishment.
 They show that in soils with superficial lateral drainage the roots decrease exponentially and more than 80% are present in the first 20 cm.
 Superficial lateral drainage is a drainage type in which there is a fleeting waterlogged water table that appears during heavy rains (Ferry et al., 2003).
 Might add that drainage type and topography are very strongly linked?

 Humbel (1978) also seems to show a negative relationship between silt and root presence.